Le blog de la Bergerie

 This is truly amazing.

-But there is one more notch and that is when you obey out of love, when you give yourself over completely to the one making the demand, when your love and trust is so profound that it goes beyond your own comprehension and it seeks only to fulfill the demand.
-This type of obedience entered the world with the Passion of Christ and it is the key to the mystery of suffering.
+- But, as I mentioned above, there is one more notch to consider and that is when you obey out of love, when you give yourself over completely to the one making the demand, when your love and trust is so profound that it goes beyond your own comprehension and it seeks only to fulfill the demand.
+This type of obedience entered the world with the Passion of Christ (although it was prefigured in the OT, but that is another discussion) it is the key to the mystery of suffering.
 Because of our own baptism, we now understand the fruits of obedience done in sacrificial love.
 This is the highest and most matured kind of obedience.

 It just happens to be very similar to the way of the "little children"…